Rahul0070050/words_and_examples/README.md

-# Automatically generated Words and their examples
+# Automatically generate Words and their examples

 This is a web app only mobile design is now available, also you can try (add to home screen)